thenatarizkie/discord-manager/README.md

 ### 3. Discord Channel ID

+Channel ID are required for the bot to send messages to specific channels on the Discord server.
+To get your Discord channel ID, follow these steps:

 - **Open Discord Web**: Use the web version of Discord to simplify the process

     - Go to [Discord Web](https://discord.com/)